-For reconsideration of administrative decisions, and all non-academic grievances and complaints, students should submit formal documentation in writing to the Program Director within two weeks of the initial incident, decision or notice.
-The Program Director, after consultation with the Faculty Chair, as appropriate, will make a determination on the petition, consulting with the Faculty Advisory Committee if needed.
-Students may appeal decisions in writing to the Dean of the Faculty & Academic Affairs, whose decisions is final.
+For reconsideration of administrative decisions, and all non-academic grievances and complaints, students should submit formal documentation in writing to the Program Chair within two weeks of the initial incident, decision or notice.
+The Program Chair, after consultation with the CAO as appropriate, will make a determination on the petition, consulting with the Faculty Advisory Committee if needed.
+Students may appeal decisions in writing to the CAO, whose decision is final.

-If there are numerous complaints regarding a specific issue or incident, the Program Director brings the complaint to the attention of the Dean of the Faculty & Academic Affairs, who then consults with the President, if necessary, and develops a plan to address the issue.
-This plan is shared with the students and/or the college community via email from the President or Dean of the Faculty & Academic Affairs or through a town hall-style meeting.
+If there are numerous complaints regarding a specific issue or incident, the Program Chair brings the complaint to the attention of the CAO, who then consults with the President, if necessary, and develops a plan to address the issue.
+This plan is shared with the students and/or the college community via email from the President or CAO or through a town hall-style meeting.